Magnus Hedman: International career

-Hedman was chosen as a backup for first-choice keeper Thomas Ravelli in Sweden's squad at the 1994 World Cup alongside Lasse Eriksson.
-He debuted for the Swedish national team in February 1997, and was chosen for the Swedish squad at the Euro 2000 where he played all Sweden's matches and conceded goals from Bart Goor and Emile Mpenza against Belgium and from Luigi Di Biagio and Alessandro Del Piero against Italy (both lost 2–1).
+Hedman was chosen as a backup for first-choice keeper Thomas Ravelli in the Sweden squad at the 1994 World Cup alongside Lasse Eriksson.
+He debuted for the Sweden national team in February 1997, and was chosen for the Sweden squad at the Euro 2000 where he played all Sweden's matches and conceded goals from Bart Goor and Emile Mpenza against Belgium and from Luigi Di Biagio and Alessandro Del Piero against Italy (both lost 2–1).
 The other match, against Turkey, was 0–0 draw.
 He won the 2000 Guldbollen award.
 He also played full-time for Sweden at the 2002 World Cup.
 He was chosen to represent Sweden at the Euro 2004, where he served as a back-up for keeper Andreas Isaksson.

 Personal life

 He is divorced from Magdalena Graaf, a Swedish author, former model and pop singer.
 The couple have two sons together, including singer Lancelot.